IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/README.md

 #### Inspect values

-1. Ensure the `anchor` values are as expected.
+1. Ensure the `anchor` values are as expected - matching the values in this repo.

-2. Ensure `governance action` type is as expected, and has the on-chain effect intended.
+2. Ensure `governance action` type is as expected, and has the on-chain effect intended - as described by the metadata in this repo.

 3. Ensure `return address` is for the correct network, registered and expected.